Israeli Jews | International Freedom Coalition

 The Shoah and the Birth of Israel

-Israeli Jewish society is not a single community but a mosaic of distinct ethnic, cultural, and religious traditions that have converged in the State of Israel from across the global diaspora.
-The entries below document the principal communities that constitute Israeli Jewish society — their origins, languages, cultural traditions, religious practices, and their place within the social and political hierarchies of the Israeli state.
-Understanding this internal diversity is essential to understanding both Israeli society's extraordinary vitality and the fault lines along which its political and social tensions run.
+Israeli Jewish society is a mosaic of distinct ethnic, cultural, and religious traditions that converged from across the global diaspora.
+The entries below sketch the principal communities, their origins, and their place within the social and political fault lines of the state.

 Ashkenazim